In a clinical sense, hypnosis is the medium from which a therapeutic intervention (hypnotherapy) takes place;

 But what happens next and why are interventions necessary?

 I always ask a prospective client if they have experienced hypnosis before, mostly they say no. The next question is, what do you know about hypnosis, the most common answer is not much or nothing?
 Surprisingly in 20 years, I have never once had a client who said they'd been hypnotised on stage!
 So, it surprises me that when people generally think of hypnosis they tend to think of stage hypnosis, where one engages in hypnosis for the purpose of entertainment; a laugh and giggle, so to speak.
-However, the largest use of hypnosis worldwide focuses on its clinical significance, i.e. a method of delivering a therapeutic intervention.
+However, the largest use of hypnosis worldwide focuses on its clinical significance, i.e. a method of delivering a therapeutic intervention by what is termed, Clinical Hypnotherapy!
 Naturally, this site and this article, in particular, will focus on its clinical significance!